Effective ways to teach respect to a disrespectful child so they can grow into a respectful adult.

 Listen and be a sounding board for your child, correcting them if necessary to use I Feel Statements, but mostly listening and empathizing with their feelings to validate them and demonstrate you’re on their side.

 - Can you tell me more about what’s going on?
 You seem a little agitated.

-- You must be really enraged right now; could you tell me what occurred to make you that enraged?
+- You must be really angry right now; could you tell me what occurred to make you that angry?

 Keep An Open Mind